HavierHeng/Multilayer-perceptron-in-C/README.md

 As such, more work has to be done on the RNG module and RDTIME modules.
 These two functions are essential to successfully benchmark the RISC-V CPU in machine learning tasks.
 RBF Neuron has not been implemented too.

-Likewise, if an RNG module is created, a custom macro header file or toolchain has to be built to allow for RNG to work optimally.
+Likewise, if an RNG module is created, a custom macro header file or toolchain has to be built to allow for RNG to have proper software support to load values into the registers of the RISC V CPU.